parallaxsecond/parsec-book/src/parsec_service/test.md

 multithreaded client.
 Valid requests are sent intermittently so as to check that the service is still up and working correctly.

-The `tests/ci.sh` script executes all tests and is used on the CI.
+The `ci.sh` script executes all tests and is used on the CI.
 [`rustfmt`](https://github.com/rust-lang/rustfmt) and
 [`clippy`](https://github.com/rust-lang/rust-clippy) are needed for code formatting and static checks.

-The [test client](https://github.com/parallaxsecond/parsec-client-test) is used for integration testing.
-Check that repository for more details.

 ## Executing tests manually